mbade1/apprentice-tandem-michael-bade/README.md

 ## Installation

-To see a walk-through of this app, [click here]().

-To test your trivia, [click here](https://mbade1.github.io/apprentice-tandem-michael-bade/)
+To go to the live site and test your trivia, [click here](https://mbade1.github.io/apprentice-tandem-michael-bade/)

 Otherwise, to install and test this repository on your own machine, proceed with the following steps: